urbanadventurer/WhatWeb/README.md

                       ./plugins-disabled,-md5
                       -p + is a shortcut for -p +plugins-disabled.

-  --grep, -g=STRING     Search for STRING in HTTP responses.
-Reports with a
+  --grep, -g=STRING|REGEXP      Search for STRING or a Regular Expression.
+Shows
-                        plugin named Grep.
+                                only the results that match.
+                                Examples: --grep \"hello\"
+                                --grep \"/he[l]*o/\"
-  --custom-plugin=DEFINITION  Define a custom plugin named Custom-Plugin,
+  --custom-plugin=DEFINITION\tDefine a custom plugin named Custom-Plugin, --custom-plugin=DEFINITION  Define a custom plugin named Custom-Plugin,
                         Examples: ":text=>'powered by abc'"
                         ":version=>/powered[ ]?by ab[0-9]/"